-We have performed a parametric study of the stability and variability of the simulated band structure (see main paper) to changes of the effective model parameters: the length L and radius R of the SF, the length L of the charged ring, and the applied voltage L (see FIGURE A1 -FIGURE A4 below).
+We have performed a parametric study of the stability and variability of the simulated band structure (see main paper) to changes of the effective model parameters: the length L and radius R of the SF, the length H of the charged ring, and the applied voltage V (see Figure A1 -Figure A4 below).
 We show that the simulation results are relatively insensitive to changes in the model parameters.
 Distinct conductivity bands and selectivity bands exist within a range of parameter values, as we now describe in more detail.

-FIGURE A1 Calcium current J vs fixed charge Q_f , showing how the band structure changes as the length of the SF varies in the range L=8-20 Å. Increase of L leads to an increase of the contrast between conduction/non-conduction bands, combined with a decrease of J, and vice versa.
+Figure A1.
+Calcium current J vs fixed charge Q_f , showing how the band structure changes as the length of the SF varies in the range L=8-20 Å. Increase of L leads to an increase of the contrast between conduction/non-conduction bands, combined with a decrease of J, and vice versa.

-FIGURE A2 Calcium current J vs fixed charge Q_f showing how the band structure changes with the radius of the SF in the range R=2.5-4.5Å.
-An increase of R to 3-4Å leads to a decrease in the bands' contrast combined with an increase in conductance, but the general pattern of the bands is still visible.
+Figure A2.
+Calcium current J vs fixed charge Q_f showing how the band structure changes with the radius of the SF in the range R=2.5-4.5Å.
+An increase of R to 3-4Å leads to a decrease in the bands' contrast, but the general pattern of the bands is still visible.
 A further increase of R to 4.5Å destroys the band structure.
-A decrease of R to 2.5Å increases the bands' contrast and selectivity but decreases the ion current.

-The value of length L for the SF of calcium channels is usually estimated and modelled as being in the range L=5-15Å (2, 3) but the effective length could also depend from the geometry of SF vestibules.
-We have performed BD simulations with L varying from 8-20 Å to investigate the parametric dependence of the conductance bands on L, as shown in FIGURE A1.
+The value of length L for the SF of calcium channels is usually estimated and modelled as being in the range L=5-15Å [2, 3] but the effective length could also depend from the geometry of SF vestibules.
+We have performed BD simulations with L varying from 8-20 Å to investigate the parametric dependence of the conductance bands on L, as shown in Figure A1.
 An increase in L leads to a sharpening of the band structure and to decreasing conductance.
 A decrease in L leads to a flattening and eventual disappearance of the band structure (at L<=10Å for R=3Å) combined with an increase of conductance.